 Substitute Teachers (Long Term Substitutes & Tutors)

 Must have a valid teaching credential in the subject area of the substitute assignment and a valid EL authorization prior to beginning in any long term substitute position.
-Long term substitutes and tutors are eligible to work up to 130 days during a school year in the same assignment.
+Long term substitutes are eligible to work up to 130 days during a school year in the same assignment.
 Substitutes who work prior to approval by the Human Resources department and prior to issuance of a CTC document are not authorized to receive payment for unauthorized services provided.

 Duty of Certificated Staff and District